feonao/feonao_webpage/README.md

 ﻿# feonao_webpage
-Project is dedicated to feonao's personal web page.
+The project is dedicated to feonao's personal web page.

+It's based on Blazor framework using C#, .NET, SQLite, Entity Framework, HTML5, CSS and Bootstrap 5 (with a little touch of JavaScript).